queryverse/queryverse.github.io/_posts/2018-11-26-hello-world.md

 ---
-date: 2016-08-12
+date: 2019-01-19
-title: Hello World
+title: Welcome to the new Queryverse homepage
 categories:
-  - hello world
+  - announcement
-author: Tony
+author: David Anthoff
 ---

-Hello World!
-This is the first post of the Queryverse website.
+Welcome to the new homepage for all things Queryverse!
+Going forward we will use this blog to announce new features and generally explain the packages that make up the Queryverse.